 CAUTION: Never put NaOH in an aluminum container.
-Even without NaOH, I still recommmend using a stainless steel or porcelain-enameled pot -- not aluminum and not cast iron.
+Even if you do not use any NaOH, I still recommmend using a stainless steel or porcelain-enameled pot -- not aluminum and not cast iron -- when working with soap.

 Heat the water to a simmer and gradually add handfuls of shredded soap.
 Stir until most of the shreds are melted before adding another handful.